less/old-lesscss.org/templates/pages/reference.md

     3.141592653589793

 ###pow
 Returns the value of the first argument raised to the power of the second argument.
-Returned value has the same dimention as the first parameter and the dimension of the second parameter is ignored.
+Returned value has the same dimension as the first parameter and the dimension of the second parameter is ignored.

 Parameters: